NCAS-CMS/cfdm/docs/source/introduction.rst

 The cfdm package implements the CF data model for its internal data structures and so is able to process any CF-compliant dataset.
-It is not strict about CF-compliance, however, so that partially conformant datasets may be modified in memory, as well as ingested from existing datasets and written to new datasets.
-This is so that datasets which are partially conformant may nonetheless be modified in memory and written to new datasets.
+It is not strict about CF-compliance, however, so that partially conformant datasets may be ingested from existing datasets and written to new datasets.This is so that datasets which are partially conformant may nonetheless be modified in memory.

 The cfdm package can